-Results of automatic monitoring undertaken at Eskdalemuir by the British Geological Society / Met Office have not been included in this report as it has been in previous years due to technical issues relating to the automatic (continuous) measurement of NO2 at Eskdalemuir.
-Results for the 2022 APR reporting year are not available for this site.
+Annualised results of automatic monitoring undertaken at Eskdalemuir by the British Geological Society / Met Office have been included in the 2023 report (following non-inclusion in the 2022 APR due to technical issues at the site).
+Results for the 2022 APR reporting remain unavailable for this site.